Intent and role of the WA Golf Foundation

 Why is the Foundation’s role important?

 There has been much published in recent times about memberships trends in golf and WA is not immune to these trends.
 Whilst membership numbers have decreased by approximately 1% p.a nationally the last 15 years or so, the rate of decrease is slowing.
-In WA membership increased from 2011 to 2014 but has shown minor decreases in the past 2 years.
+In WA membership increased from 2011 to 2014 but has shown minor decreases in 2015 and 2016.
+Positively, membership numbers increased in 2017 and have remained level since then.

 One of the major issues is that many of the smaller regional clubs do not have the resources to implement new programs and initiative and this is when the Foundation plays a vital role in funding new programs.